Certificate Program (15 credits)

 Your ABI Education

 The certificate program in Wildlife Rehabilitation requires satisfactory completion of 15 credit hours, including four required courses and one elective.
-Click here to see a complete list of courses for this program.
+In addition, there is a field work requirement which consists of 40 volunteer/employment hours at a an approved facility of your choice relevant to the program.

 Learn more about Careers in Wildlife Rehabilitation.